-Pledge or security assignment can be taken over receivables without the debtors' notification and insofar as no event of default occurs, the charger/assignor may be free to collect the receivables.
-To perfect such security interests against third parties, however, notice to the debtor or the debtor's acknowledgment will be necessary and such notice or acknowledgment shall be in writing and notarised (kakutei hizuke).
+A pledge or security assignment can be taken over receivables without the debtors being notified and, insofar as no event of default occurs, the charger/assignor may be free to collect the receivables.
+To perfect such security interests against third parties, however, notice to the debtor or the debtor's acknowledgment will be necessary, and such notice or acknowledgment shall be in writing and notarised (kakutei hizuke).
 Alternatively, registration filing with the Nakano Registry may be made without the debtor's notice.